stephane-robin/CRISPRbuilder-TB/doc/crisprbuilder-tb.md

     couverture: 350.2

-Then, a database for blast called ERR2704808 will be created in **REP/sequences/ERR2704808/ERR2704808**, as in the code:
+Then, a database for blast will be created in **REP/sequences/ERR2704808/ERR2704808**, as in the code:

 ```python